 Impact of IoT in Healthcare

 Healthcare IoT has many obstacles.
 Managing the tremendous amount of data they collect can definitely be a challenge.
 Data security can be a concern, especially if it is being exchanged with other devices.
 Nevertheless, IoT is touching upon every business sector and driving impactful changes.
-According to P&S Market Research, healthcare IoT is poised to make remarkable progress in upcoming years.
+According to P&S Market Research, healthcare IoT is poised to make remarkable progress in the upcoming years.
 It is predicted to grow at a CAGR of 37.6% by 2020.

-IoT enables patients to receive personalized attention for their health requirements.
+IoT enables patients to receive personalized attention to their health requirements.
 We come across many such examples in our daily lives, like a patient getting reminders of their appointments, calorie count, exercise check, blood pressure variation, and so much more.

 - Tracking the devices used for treatment

 - Monitoring blood glucose levels